Ask an Expert: Four Tips for Summer Safety

 - Install a four-sided fence around home pools.

 Tip 2.
 Beat the heat and sun.
 Overheating and sunstroke can occur in healthy children, youth and adults if they participate in strenuous activities during hot weather.
 If someone shows signs of heat exhaustion or heat stroke, move him or her to a cool location and seek medical help.
-A list of specific signs is included on the CDC website.
-To avoid over-heating:

 - Dress infants and children in loose, lightweight, light-colored clothing.